 What might such a vision look like?
-As an example, James Aloisi, former Massachusetts secretary of transportation, has called for the feds to allow states to price roads without restrictions, as well as to contribute heavily (80 percent) to the rebuilding and revitalization of intercity rail.
+As an example, James Aloisi, a former Massachusetts transportation secretary, has called for the feds to allow states to price roads without restrictions, as well as to contribute heavily to the rebuilding and revitalization of intercity rail.
 Aloisi recently argued in The American Prospect that “a massive, robust intercity rail system that is viably competitive with driving, together with the strategic use of road pricing … can encourage the kind of behavioral changes that are the sine qua non of a sustainable mobility system.”
 There’s no indication that this bill will do anything of that magnitude or vision.

 Nonetheless, New York is driving the national conversation about what kinds of dramatic shifts will be necessary to reduce driving and the emissions it causes.
 New York City is about to become the first place in the United States to implement congestion pricing for automobiles in its central business district.
 “Congestion pricing didn’t exist anywhere else in North America,” noted Liam Blank, advocacy and policy manager for the Tri-State Transportation Campaign, which advocates for multimodal transportation in New York, New Jersey, and Connecticut.
 “All the examples we could point to were Stockholm, London, Singapore.
 Now, all of a sudden, all these other cities – Philadelphia, Boston – are seriously saying, ‘If New York can do this, maybe we can too.’”